brimdata/zed/pkg/zng/docs/spec.md

 an efficient representation of structured logs.
 In this case, a new type code is needed to define the schema for each distinct record.
 To define a new type, the "#" syntax is used.
-For example, logs from the open-source zeek system might look like this
+For example, logs from the open-source Zeek system might look like this
 ```
 #23:ip=addr
 #24:record[_path:string,ts:time,uid:string,id:record[orig_h:addr,orig_p:port,resp_h:addr,resp_p:port]...